probabilistic-numerics/probnum/STYLEGUIDE.md

 - `arr`: array; wherever applicable, specify `vec` or `mat`

 Further conventions are
-- `unit2unit`: convert between types or units; e.g.
-`mat2arr`: convert matrix to array or `s2ms`: convert seconds to milliseconds.
+- `unit2unit`: convert between types or units, e.g. `mat2arr`: convert matrix to array or `s2ms`: convert seconds to milliseconds.
 Can also be used for simple adapter methods, along the lines of `filt2odefilt`.
 - `proj`: projection (if required: `projmat`, `projvec`, `projlinop`, ...)
 - `precond`: preconditioner
 - `inv*`: for inverse of a matrix; e.g. `invprecond`, `invcovmat`, ...